hugosc/clitest/README.md

 # clitest — Fruit CLI demo (branch: fruitcli)

-This is a tiny learning demo that integrates the `fruitdata` library (https://github.com/hugosc/fruitdata, branch `fruitcrate`) into this simple ratatui TUI so you can practice using another crate in a UI.
+This branch (`fruitcli`) is a small learning demo that integrates the `fruitdata` library (https://github.com/hugosc/fruitdata, branch `fruitcrate`) into a simple ratatui TUI so you can practice using an external crate as a data provider.

+Note: the `main` branch contains only an empty TUI scaffold; this `fruitcli` branch adds the `fruitdata`-backed catalogue and UI to that base.

 What it shows
 - Left pane: selectable list of fruit names.